The AI Economic Divide: Why Developing Countries Are Getting Left Behind

 The World Economic Forum and consulting firms love this narrative:

-AI will create 97 million new jobs globally ASEAN could gain $1 trillion in GDP over 10 years Productivity could jump 15% in sectors that adopt AI 2 percentage points added to annual GDP growthSounds amazing, right?
+AI will create 97 million new jobs globally (WEF Future of Jobs Report; newer editions may revise this figure) ASEAN could gain $1 trillion in GDP over 10 years Productivity could jump 15% in sectors that adopt AI 2 percentage points added to annual GDP growthSounds amazing, right?

 But there's a massive asterisk: "For countries that are ready."And most developing countries?
 They're not ready.